quorten/quorten-blog1/_posts/2018-07-20-smart-home-design.md

 * Lighting electrical supply must be able to support enough current to power traditional incandescent light bulbs, even if the current fixtures are more energy efficient alternatives.

+* No cheap heat vents!
+No plastic bags or twisty turns, straight vents that are designed by air flow principles.

+* Custom design on anything that requires hand and arm reach?
+  Simulate it first with foam mockups and real people, in the real world, before building the final model.
+Avoid doing too much on paper for these things.

+* Bathroom mirror metal supports should be conformal coataed or chrome coated so that they do not rust.